The Longstaff--Schwartz algorithm for L\'{e}vy models: Results on fast and slow convergence: Unbounded state space and slow convergence

 and

+Here and in what follows, \mbox{$|\cdot|$} denotes the Euclidean vector norm and \mbox{$\|\cdot\|$} denotes the Euclidean (or Frobenius) matrix norm.
+With regard to notation, Glasserman and Yu \cite{GlYu04} call the coefficients in (\ref{eq:repr}) $a_k$ instead of $\beta_k$; our simplified assumption (\ref{eq:mart}) makes both their $a$ and $\beta$ equal to our $\beta$.
+This has to be kept in mind when comparing (\ref {eq:upper bound}) and (\ref{eq:lower bound}) to \cite{GlYu04}, formulas (22), respectively, (23).

-Here and in what follows, $|\cdot|$ denotes the Euclidean vector norm, and $\|\cdot\|$ denotes the Euclidean (or Frobenius) matrix norm.
-The proofs of the estimates~\eqref{eq:upper bound} and~\eqref{eq:lower bound} are short; the bulk of the work of GY~\cite{GlYu04} lies in the concrete examples (Brownian motion and geometric Brownian motion), and in the general analysis of the multi-period case (see Section~\ref{se:multi}).
+The proofs of the estimates (\ref{eq:upper bound}) and (\ref{eq:lower bound}) are short; the bulk of the work of Glasserman and Yu \cite{GlYu04} lies in the concrete examples (Brownian motion and geometric Brownian motion) and in the general analysis of the multi-period case on which we will build in Section \ref{se:multi}.

-The martingale property~\eqref{eq:mart} is convenient for estimating the expectations in these two bounds.
+The martingale property (\ref{eq:mart}) is convenient for estimating the expectations in the bounds (\ref{eq:upper bound}) and (\ref{eq:lower bound}).
 Another useful property is orthogonality of the basis functions.
-If $S_t$ is Brownian motion, then GY~\cite{GlYu04} have shown that for $N$ paths the highest $K$ for which the mean square error tends to zero is roughly $\log N$.
+If $S_t$ is Brownian motion, then Glasserman and Yu \cite{GlYu04} have shown that for $N$ paths the highest $K$, for which the mean square error tends to zero, is roughly $\log N$.
 Hermite polynomials are natural basis functions in this case.
 If the underlying process is geometric Brownian motion and monomials are used as basis functions, then $K$ may only be as high as $\sqrt{\log N}$.
-In this note we show that the analogous rate for the Poisson, Gamma, Pascal, and Meixner processes is in between, viz.\ $\log N/\log \log N$.
+In the following sections we show that the analogous rate for the Meixner, Poisson, Gamma and Pascal processes is in between, namely, $\log N/\log\log N$.